NavidRohim/JMWS/notes.md

 - ~~When deleting group and not deleting child waypoints, if its shared with anyone they will get a notification saying they cannot edit the group.
 (Nothing should be sent)~~ Resolved?
 - ~~When the owner of a global waypoint (admin) tries to delete one, the check for owner fails.~~
 - ~~Another elusive bug where another NullPointerException is thrown.
 Not sure of cause maybe something to do with global objects~~ Was due to share request list using wrong UUIDs
-- Elusive bug where a NullPointerException is thrown while trying to delete shared waypoint on shared user client.
+- ~~Elusive bug where a NullPointerException is thrown while trying to delete shared waypoint on shared user client.~~ Have not had for a while when trying to recreate.
+Resolved but keep an eye out
 - ~~No space when creating global group (Test)~~ Resolved
 - ~~Global group doesnt remove when removed from server~~ Resolved
 - ~~Global group stays locked after being localised.~~ Resolve